Code-Institute-Submissions/stream-two-project-2/README.md

 ## External JavaScript Libraries

-The charts in the site are built using DC, D3 and Crossfilter and so the JavaScript files for each of these have to be included in the page template.
-Queue is used to ensure that the data is available before any of the charts are rendered, while Intro is included to enable to inclusion of an explanatory 'Site Tour' on each page.
+The charts in the site are built using DC, D3 and Crossfilter and so the JavaScript files for each of these have to be included.
+Queue.js is used to ensure that the data is available before any of the charts are rendered, while Intro.js is included to enable to inclusion of an explanatory 'Site Tour' on each page.
+Both DC and Intro.js also have their own specific style sheets which are included.

 Additionally, JQuery has been included and used in two different ways on the site.
 Firstly it is used in creating a simple script for the Career Data page whereby the user can toggle between two different data tables, each displaying different statistics for a player.
 JQuery is also used in two renderlets on DC.js select menus, whereby the chosen value is extracted and then displayed in an empty div at the beginning of the data dashboard.

+All of these external files are stored together within the 'lib' directory.

 ## Use of Data

 Each individual page on the site makes different use of the available data.
 Five of the pages use the data collection which consists of match results.
 The Year Stats page uses the collection of players' performances across an individual tournament, while the Career Data page uses the collection of players' full career statistics.
+By filtering in a combination of different charts, it is possible that the same data could be extracted in more than one way but having been approached from a different angle, or subsequently leading the user to further filtering in a different way.

 For the collection of match results, each result is entered into the database twice, with each player designated as 'Player 1' in one entry and 'Player 2' in the other.
 This was done to allow the data to be used to collate the statistics for an individual player, by ensuring that all of that player's results could be found by using the same key.
 For charts which were not relating to an individual player, this required that the collection be filtered to include only entries where 'Player 1' was the winner of the match, in order to prevent double counting.